The Future of Wearable Technology in Healthcare

 Patient Usage Fatigue and Engagement Drop-Off

 The novelty of wearables can wear off.
-Long-term adherence depends on ongoing value, intuitive UX, and minimal manual input.
+Long-term adherence depends on ongoing value, an intuitive user experience, and minimal manual input.
 If the app becomes overwhelming or passive, patients may stop using it entirely.

 Over-Alerting and Alert Fatigue for Clinicians

-Real-time alerts are powerful, but too many can lead to desensitization or dismissal.
+Real-time alerts are powerful, but too many can lead to desensitization or a sense of dismissal.
 Clinical teams need smarter alert logic, escalation workflows, and behavioral context to ensure they respond only to what truly matters.

 Real-Life Use Cases Shaping the Future

 Wearables aren’t just theoretical—they’re already transforming care across specialties.
-These real-world applications show how wearable technology is moving the needle in clinical outcomes, patient experience, and operational efficiency.
+These real-world applications demonstrate how wearable technology is driving improvements in clinical outcomes, patient experience, and operational efficiency.

 Diabetes Monitoring: Dexcom Integrated with EHR

-Continuous glucose monitors like Dexcom G6 offer real-time tracking of blood sugar levels.
+Continuous glucose monitors, such as the Dexcom G6, offer real-time tracking of blood sugar levels.
 When integrated with EHRs through platforms like HealthConnect CoPilot, this data becomes actionable, enabling care teams to spot dangerous trends and adjust insulin or lifestyle recommendations remotely.

 Rehabilitation: Smart Rehab Wearables Post-Surgery

 Patients recovering from orthopedic surgeries are using motion-sensing wearables to track range of motion, gait, and progress over time.
-These insights feed into care plans, reducing the need for frequent in-person visits while keeping therapists in the loop.
+These insights inform care plans, reducing the need for frequent in-person visits while keeping therapists informed.

 Cardiology: Remote Heart Monitoring via Wearable ECG